-Demographic data is based on the most up-to-date census information available from Statistics Canada (Canada) and the U.S. Census Bureau (USA).
-In-house projections are applied by PiinPoint's team of data scientists to represent the most recent figures.
+Demographic data is based on the most up-to-date census information available from Statistics Canada (Canada), the U.S. Census Bureau (USA), and the Australian Bureau of Statistics (Australia).
+In-house projections are applied by PiinPoint's team of data scientists to select variables to represent forward-looking trends.

-PiinPoint traffic is based on municipal traffic studies and regional city collections.
+Our original traffic feature is based on municipal traffic studies and regional city collections.
 On each traffic point, you can click on the point to get the daily count, the date, and the source of the count.

 Municipal Traffic Counts: Average annual daily traffic (AADT*) is collected from individual municipalities and includes data from as recent as last year.